1964–65 Yugoslav Cup

 The 1964–65 Yugoslav Cup was the 18th season of the top football knockout competition in SFR Yugoslavia, the Yugoslav Cup (Kup Jugoslavije), also known as the "Marshal Tito Cup" (Kup Maršala Tita), since its establishment in 1946.

-Round of 16
+First round proper

-In the following tables winning teams are marked in bold; teams from outside top level are marked in italic script.
+In the following tables winning teams are marked in bold; teams from outside top division are indicated with Roman numerals, corresponding to their league level.